 Invest in soft brushes, microfiber towels, spoke wheel brushes and non-abrasive cleaning products specifically designed for wheels.
 Avoid using harsh chemicals or abrasive materials that can scratch or damage the wheels’ surface.
 Especially if your wheels have a specialised finish, such as a gloss or shiny finish.

 Consider using wheel coatings or sealants designed to create a protective barrier between the wheels and brake dust.
 These products make the wheels easier to clean during regular washes and provide a layer of protection against corrosion.

 Regularly check your vehicle’s brake pads for wear and tear.
 If you notice excessive wear, replace the brake pads as soon as possible to minimise the possibility of metal-on-metal contact and the possible build-up of metal contaminants on your wheels.
 Check out this article on how to check your breaks and when to replace them. ( Provided for information only!
 Please see a professional)

 Aggressive driving, late and excessive braking can generate more heat, and wear and tear to the brake pads.
 This leads to increased brake dust production.
 Drive cautiously and maintain a safe following distance to minimise abrupt stops.

 Protecting your car Against Brake Dust

-Brake dust may be an unavoidable consequence of driving.
+Contamination caused by braking may be an unavoidable consequence of driving.
 But, with proper care and maintenance, its damaging effects can be minimised.
 Regular cleaning, the use of appropriate cleaning tools and products, and adopting preventive measures can help you keep your car looking its best.
 As well as extend the lifespan of your wheels and exterior components.
 Remember, a little effort in removing brake dust today can go a long way in preserving your car’s beauty and value for years to come.